anonymous757575/diffariff-companion/index.md

 # Diff-A-Riff: Musical Accompaniment Co-creation via Latent Diffusion Models

-**This website is a work in progress that will be completed by April 24th.**

 This is the accompanying website to "Diff-A-Riff: Musical Accompaniment Co-creation via Latent Diffusion Models" submitted to ISMIR 2024.

   * [System's Overview](#systems-overview)